North Carolina Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured when shipping in North Carolina.
-All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is valid and active.
+Yes, your vehicle is insured when you ship it through Sakaem Logistics.
+Every carrier we work with is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.